bic742/Sitecore-IdentityServer-Okta/README.md

 ```

 # Okta Setup
-TODO: Add details on how to setup Okta
+Check out this blog post for details on how to configure Okta: https://www.xcentium.com/blog/2020/04/14/federated-auth-via-okta